TanishaShrotriya96/csci5709_snowflake/README.md

 5. In the `Sales` table:
     a.
 The total sales in this table are 6,715,221, out of which 582,287 are sales done on items with price = 0.
 This is close to 10% of the sales.
 These may be fraudulent sales, which may cost the company.
 Employeeid 17 has record for maximum number of these sales, with a total of 56710.
     b.
 The column `salespersonID` might be renamed `employeeID` to match the `employees` table.
     c.
-A large number of sales have the same productID and quantity.
-It looks like this is what is in the raw csv on S3 but it seems fishy.
-To break the educational 4th wall, this might just be because it is likely synthetic data. **VIP NEEDS TO BE ERASED**--> I guess this is okay as long as the timestamps are different?
+A large number of sales have the same productID and quantity, which could be an anamoly, like a duplicate transaction entry.
+This information paired with more information such as customer payment method, timestamp can help identify the same.

 #### Correcting Data Issues